DarkStarSword/3d-fixes/WATCH_DOGS2/README.md

 - Added an automatic/manual crosshair toggle
 - Minimap pinned at screen depth
 - Profile dialogs capped no closer than screen depth
-- Synchronised particle physics between eyes (for falling leaves - press F1 if they are still broken)
+- Work in progress to synchronise falling leaves between each eye (see below)
 - Fixed the "strange blue glitch" at light volume boundaries
 - Targetting lines
 - Lighting on walls in nethack vision